3mdeb/news-and-ideas/blog/content/post/2024-11-04-qubes-os-summit-post.md

 ## Summary

-The Qubes OS Summit 2024 brought together a vibrant community dedicated to pushing the boundaries of resonable secure, open-source computing.
+The Qubes OS Summit 2024 brought together a vibrant community dedicated to pushing the boundaries of reasonable secure, open-source computing.
 The in-depth presentations, collaborative discussions, and hands-on hackathon underscored the shared commitment to advancing Qubes OS and enhancing its usability, security, and adaptability.
 Thanks to the support of the sponsors and the engagement of